Profane Egyptologists : the modern revival of ancient Egyptian religion

 - Objects

-- Discussion: 'contested' resources or continuum?
+- Conclusion: recon-ceptualising Egypt.
+Discussion: 'contested' resources or continuum?